ajuanijustus/digi-musician/README.md

 "I wish I found some chords in an order that is new" - Stressed Out by twenty one pilots

 ### Installation
-In order for the program to run you must first create 3 folders "mp3Files", "midiFiles" and "tempFiles".
-You must also install FluidSynth, ffmpeg and have a soundfont in the directory specified by fluidsynth (this is a bit of a hassle to sort out, sorry).
+In order for the program to run you must also install FluidSynth, ffmpeg and have a soundfont in the directory specified by fluidsynth (this is a bit of a hassle to sort out, sorry).

 ## Research
 1. <https://www.tensorflow.org/tutorials/audio/music_generation>